Motion Before Action: Diffusing Object Motion as Manipulation Condition: Real-World Experiments

 The \textbf{\textit{Open Drawer}} task is a two-stage process where the robot must first precisely grasp the drawer handle and then pull it open horizontally.
 The main difficulty lies in the small distance between the handle and the drawer surface, where even slight positional errors can result in a failed grasp or cause the gripper to lose contact during the pulling motion.
 This task challenges the policy's ability to accurately estimate the handle pose sequence to ensure smooth and high-precision execution.

 In this experiment, we account for the fact that delicate operations can be easily influenced by scene setup, particularly issues like point cloud occlusion when the robotic arm manipulates drawers at low heights.
-To minimize the impact of randomness, we doubled the number of test trials from the original plan, increasing it to 40 trials.
+To minimize the impact of randomness, we double the number of test trials from the original plan, increasing it to 40 trials.
 Our test positions cover a variety of positions and orientations in the workspace, including areas within both the inner circle and the outer ring of the workspace plane.
 Each area receives 20 test trials.
 We also include scenarios where the initial drawer position causes point cloud occlusion, ensuring a comprehensive evaluation of the policies' robustness.
 We report the average success rates over all the trials.

-The experimental results shown in Tab.~\ref{realtable_drawer} indicate that RISE with \model outperforms the baseline RISE in both stages of the task.
-This aligns with our findings in simulation experiments, further confirming that integrating \model significantly enhances the baseline policy in tasks that require precise object localization and fine manipulation.
+The experimental results are shown in Table.~\ref{real_result} indicate that policies with \model outperform the baselines in both stages of the task.
+This aligns with our findings in simulation experiments, further confirming that integrating \model significantly enhances the policies in tasks that require precise object localization and fine manipulation.